StorjOld/storjspec/storjlib/challenge/readme.md

-# Storage audit
+# Storage audit and heartbeats

 The farmer provides proof of storage by hashing a given challenge with the shard data.
-The correctness of the audit response can be verified via a Merkle tree, which is given by the renter on shard transfer and the root stored in the contract.
+The correctness of the audit/heartbeat response can be verified via a Merkle tree, which is given by the renter on shard transfer and the root stored in the contract.

-## Generating audit challenges
+## Generating audit/heartbeat challenges

 TODO describe